CiscoDevNet/node-sparkbot/README.md

 - express & body-parser: as its Web API foundation
 - htmlparser2: to filter out the bot mention from the message contents

-Morever, node-sparkbot does not embedd a Cisco Spark client SDK, so that you can choose your favorite (ie, among ciscospark, node-sparky or node-sparclient...).
+Morever, node-sparkbot does not embedd any Webex Teams client SDK, so that you can choose your favorite (ie, among ciscospark, node-sparky or node-sparkclient...) to interact with Webex.

 ## Contribute